 - The Blockhouse is the only remaining fort.
 It has the distinction of being Central Park’s longest-standing structure.
 This rugged stone structure once had a sunken wooden roof and mobile cannon that could be deployed quickly.
 In Central Park’s original design, the Blockhouse was treated as a picturesque ruin with vines and landscaped plants.

 Discover more about the area

 Want to learn more about the history of Central Park’s north end?
-Watch our Facebook Live video with Conservancy Historian Sara Cedar Miller at McGowan’s Pass; or visit Landforms, our exhibit on the Fort Landscape at the Dana Discovery Center.
-Our July Monthly Mile tour, a mile-long self-guided walk, also features many of these landmarks.
+Watch our Facebook Live video with the Conservancy's historian emerita, Sara Cedar Miller, at McGowan’s Pass or check out our YouTube channel to explore the history of the Blockhouse and the northern forts with a Conservancy guide.

 Andrea Buteau of the Central Park Conservancy and composer/curator Andromeda Turre discuss creating a Juneteenth commemoration that is both a powerful act of somber remembrance and celebratory joy.